Shaf8808/battleships/README.md

 ## Deployment

-This project was deployed using Code Institut'es mock terminal for Heroku.
+This project was deployed using Code Institute's mock terminal for Heroku.

 Steps for deployment:
 * Fork or clone this repository